Michael-Brooks/michaelbrooks.co.uk/content/posts/positivity-cant-be-kept-daily.md

 title: Positivity can't be kept daily
 date: 2019-02-01
 published: true
-tags: ['self-help','motivation']
+tags:
+- self-help
+- motivation
+- motivational
-cover_image: ./images/alex-block-678438-unsplash.webp
+cover_image: "./images/alex-block-678438-unsplash.webp"
 canonical_url: false
-description: "This one may seem like a bit of a downer.
+description: This one may seem like a bit of a downer.
 Positivity can't be kept 100% of the time, and today is like this for me.
 I felt a bit down and I can't figure out why.
 It could be because I had to go to work during a snow day.
 It could also be the fact that there wasn't much snow here.
 I absolutely love the snow, and I love playing in it.
 Call me a big kid, ask me if I'm going to grow up.
-The truth is, it's a magical time that I don't experience enough."
+The truth is, it's a magical time that I don't experience enough.

 ---
 This one may seem like a bit of a downer.
 Positivity can't be kept 100% of the time, and today is like this for me.
 I felt a bit down and I can't figure out why.
 It could be because I had to go to work during a snow day.
 It could also be the fact that there wasn't much snow here.
 I absolutely love the snow, and I love playing in it.
 Call me a big kid, ask me if I'm going to grow up.
 The truth is, it's a magical time that I don't experience enough.

 I would probably grow sick and tired of it if I lived in a cold place, but it rarely happens here.
 I wanted enough that I could cherish the moment, and it didn't happen today.